 Due to a lack of facilities and community-based support services for treating persons with mental disabilities, the government housed some persons with mental disabilities but no criminal background in jails.
 Authorities continued to provide separate rooms in jails for persons with mental disabilities, and state health departments provided medication as part of their programs to provide free treatment to all incarcerated persons with mental disabilities.

 Each of the country’s four states has a different language and culture.
-Traditionally the state of Yap had a caste-like social system with high-status villages, each of which had an affiliated low-status village.
+Traditionally Yap State had a caste-like social system with high-status villages, each of which had an affiliated low-status village.
 In the past those who came from low-status villages worked without pay for those with higher status in exchange for care and protection by those of higher status.
 The traditional hierarchical social system has gradually broken down, and capable persons from low-status villages could rise to senior positions in society.
 Nonetheless, the traditional system affected contemporary life.
 Authorities sometimes continued to underserve low-status communities.

 The national and state constitutions prohibit noncitizens from owning land, and foreign investment laws limit the types of businesses they can own and operate.